Subtoken Annotation¶

 Subtoken Annotation – This category contains morphological annotation and phonological annotation, i.e. the segmentation of a word into morphemes and phonemes, and recursively so if desired.
 It is a special category that mixes characteristics from structure annotation (the

-elements are very structure-like) and also from span annotation, as morphemes and phonemes are embedded in an annotation layer and refer back to the text/phonetic content they apply to.
-Like words/tokens, these elements may also be referenced fromwref
+morphemeandphonemeelements are very structure-like) and also from span annotation, as morphemes and phonemes are embedded in an annotation layer and refer back to the text/phonetic content they apply to.
+Like words/tokens, these elements may also be referenced fromwrefelements.- Morphological Annotation –

 - Morphological Annotation –